12 Stress Management Strategies to Cope with University Life

 While you are still trying to enjoy the University system as you see it in movies, several impromptu tests have taken you unawares with little or no preparation and whenever you are in class, it seems the lecturers speak in foreign tongues.
 This is the beginning of anxiety.

-You hardly understand what is being taught in class and while other students ask questions, you begin to wonder where they got questions from the subject matter.
+You hardly understand what is being taught in class and while other students ask questions, you begin to wonder where they got questions from.

 Yet, there are a whole lot of things to read, lots of tutorials to attend, and other extra-curricular activities – to mention a few – beckon at you every now and then.